 Check the oil level in the reservoir every 6,000 miles or three months.
 The oil dipstick fill is located on top of the reservoir in the rear compartment.
 The oil level should be kept between the full and add marks on the dipstick.
-Change the hydraulic oil filter every 15,000 miles, or once a year for cellulose element.
-A synthetic media filter is available, which will extend the interval to once every five years.
+If adding of fluid is required, use only Dexron III Automatic Transmission Fluid.